K. G. Hammar

-Karl Gustav Hilding Hammar, commonly referred to as K. G. Hammar, (born 18 February 1943) is a Swedish clergyman.
+Karl Gustav Hilding Hammar (born 18 February 1943) is a Swedish clergyman.
 He was Archbishop of Uppsala, primate of the Church of Sweden, from 1997 to 2006.
 During his tenure as archbishop he was a highly divisive figure, who gained strong support from some and drew heavy criticism from others, and he oversaw the separation of church and state in Sweden on 1 January 2000.
 He holds a PhD and is the author of several books on theology.

 Career

 His father a priest, he was ordained priest in the Diocese of Lund in 1965, at the age of 22.
 From 1972 to 1975 he worked as a teacher at Trinity Theological College in Singapore.
 He returned home to work as a priest in the Church of Sweden in Lund.
 In 1992, he became bishop and head of the diocese, and in 1997 he was appointed Archbishop by the Social Democrat-controlled Government of Sweden under the state church which was then still formally in place but lost its true standing already in 1958 and was on its way to be officially abolished.
-Soon after his appointment, he ordained Christina Odenberg, the first Swedish woman to become a bishop.
+Soon after his appointment, he consecrated Christina Odenberg, the first Swedish woman to become a bishop.